-Root Cause Analysis analyzes the test execution events surrounding the time when a suspected abnormality occurred in a Backbone, Last Mile, Mobile, or Private Last Mile test.
+Root Cause Analysis analyzes the test execution events surrounding the time when a suspected abnormality occurred in a Backbone (including Mobile-over-Backbone) or Private Last Mile test.
 It identifies most common performance, availability, and page content issues that may have led to that situation occurring.
 For each issue discovered, Root Cause Analysis provides a list of the top ranked items that contributed most to the issue.

 Enable Screen Capture on Error

 Screen Capture on Error (SCoE), also called Advanced Analytics, is often very helpful in determining the cause of an issue.
 If it isn't already enabled for your tests, turning it on should be one of the first things you do after an issue is detected.
 SCoE will record a screen capture at the time the test failed.
 It also provides the HTTP requests and responses (or lack thereof) for each object.